 Gábor Farkas (1981) graduated from the Liszt Ferenc Academy of Music, Budapest in 2005.
 He finished his DLA studies in 2014 at his Alma Mater under the mentorship of Zoltán Kocsis and Tamás Vásáry.
 At the same time he was a student of Prof. William Grant Naboré at the International Piano Academy Lake Como.

 He made his debut at the Carnegie Hall in 2016 as the winner of the 2015 Audition of New York Concert Artists & Associates.
 In 2009, he won the “6.
-International Liszt Piano Competition in Weimar” and the “Audience’s Prize” and an award for best performance of Haydn Sonata, in 2003 he received the first prize of the “Hungarian National Radio’s Piano Competition”,in 2001 he got 3rd prize in the International Liszt Piano Competition, in Budapest and in 2000 he was the winner of the “Bartók Béla Piano Competition” in Baden bei Wien.
+International Liszt Piano Competition in Weimar” and the “Audience’s Prize” and an award for best performance of Haydn Sonata, in 2003 he received the first prize of the “Hungarian National Radio’s Piano Competition”, and in 2000 he was the winner of the “Bartók Béla Piano Competition” in Baden bei Wien.
 In March 2012 he got the Franz Liszt Award (the highest Hungarian State Award for artists).
 In May 2009 he received the “Gundel Art Prize”, in November 2008 he was given the „Prima Junior” prize; and in March 2008 he was awarded a special state prize “The best young artist of the year”.
-In October 2015 he became an Honorary Citizen of his birthcity of Ózd.
+In October 2015 he became an Honorary Citizen of the city of Ózd.

-His debut CD recording entitled „An evening with Liszt” was published by Warner Music in November 2008, which won the prestigious “Grand Prix” as the best Liszt recording of the year 2009 given by the Franz Liszt International Society.
-His second album was a live recording of the Official Opening Concert of the Liszt Year, 2011 with Zoltán Kocsis and the Hungarian National Philharmonic Orchestra, published also by Warner Music in July 2011.
+His debut CD recording entitled „An evening with Liszt” was published by Warner Classics in November 2008, which won the prestigious “Grand Prix” as the best Liszt recording of the year 2009 given by the Franz Liszt International Society.
+His second album was a live recording of the Official Opening Concert of the Liszt Year, 2011 with Zoltán Kocsis and the Hungarian National Philharmonic Orchestra, published also by Warner Classics in July 2011.
 He made recordings for Brilliant Classics and Hungaroton Records as well.
-His latest CD containing virtuoso opera and song transcriptions of Liszt was published by the Steinway & Sons in January 2017 in the USA after an extremely successful album release concert held in the Steinway Hall, New York.
-His new CD of works of Schumann by Hungaroton is available from May 2017.

 He has recently been awarded the title of „Steinway Artist” by the local presentation of the company in New York, Hamburg and Budapest.

-It’s a great honour for him to be appointed as a piano professor of the Tokyo College of Music, Japan.
+Among his future engagements in 2017 there are massive tours in South Korea, China, Japan and in Taiwan and he will have a tour in Hungary with the Hungarian National Philharmonic Orchestra.
+It’s a great honour for him to be appointed as professor of the Tokyo College of Music, Japan.